oroinc/documentation/user/back-office/getting-started/information-management/comments.rst

    The ability to view and write comments depends on the permissions and role settings defined in the system for the Comment entity.

 To add a comment:

 1. Click **Add Comment**.
-2. Enter the comment into the text-box.
+2. Enter the comment into the text box.
 3. Click **Choose File** to upload a file to your comment.
 4. Click **Add** to save the comment.